Notre Dame vs. Virginia NCAA Football Odds, Plays and Insights | November 13, 2021

 Virginia Stats and Trends

-- The Cavaliers have been underdogs by 4.5 points or more one time this season and have not covered the spread once.
+- The Cavaliers have yet to cover the spread this season when underdogs by 5.5 points or more.

-- Virginia's games this season have gone over the point total in 50% of its opportunities (four times in eight games with a set point total).
+- Virginia's games this year have hit the over in 50% of its opportunities (four times in eight games with a set point total).

-- Virginia is 5-2 against the spread and 6-2 overall when the team notches more than 22.4 points.
+- Virginia is 5-2 against the spread and 6-2 overall when the team records more than 22.4 points.

 - The Cavaliers have 13 giveaways this season, while the Fighting Irish have 17 takeaways .